Instability of a Kerr-type naked singularity due to light and matter accretion and its shadow

 \section{Abstract}

 We study null and timelike constant radii geodesics in the environment of an over-spinning putative Kerr-type naked singularity.
 We are particularly interested in two topics: first, the differences of the shadows of the naked rotating singularity and the Kerr black hole; and second, the spinning down effect of the particles falling from the accretion disk.
-Our findings are as follows: around the naked singularity, the non-equatorial prograde orbits in the Kerr black hole remain intact up to a critical rotation parameter ($\alpha=\frac{4\sqrt{2}}{3\sqrt{3}}$) and cease to exist above this value.
-This has an important consequence in the shadow of the naked singularity if the shadow is registered by an observer on the rotation plane or close to it as the shadow cannot be distinguished from that of a Kerr black hole viewed from the same angle.
-We also show that the timelike retrograde orbits in the equatorial plane immediately (after about an 8\% increase in mass) reduce the spin parameter of the naked singularity from larger values to $\alpha=1$ at which an event horizon appears.
+Around the naked singularity, the non-equatorial prograde orbits in the Kerr black hole remain intact up to a critical rotation parameter ($\alpha=\sqrt{6 \sqrt{3}-9}$) and cease to exist above this value [Eur.
+Phys.
+J. C \textbf{78}, 879 (2018)].
+This has an important consequence in the shadow of the naked singularity if the shadow is registered by an observer on the polar plane or close to it as the shadow cannot be distinguished from that of a Kerr black hole viewed from the same angle considering only the light emanating from the unstable photon orbits.
+We show that the timelike retrograde orbits in the equatorial plane immediately (after about an 8\% increase in mass for the case of initial $\alpha=1.5$) reduce the spin parameter of the naked singularity from larger values to $\alpha=1$ at which an event horizon appears.
 This happens because the retrograde orbits have a larger capture cross-section than the prograde ones.
 So if a naked singularity happens to have an accretion disk, it will not remain naked for long, an event horizon forms.